Click here to read about Philips Respironics recall.

 What is our approach to treatment?

-Our physicians and sleep center team members are dedicated to maintaining the highest level of patient care and physician-directed treatment.
+Our physicians and sleep center team members are dedicated to maintaining the highest level of patient care and physician and provider-directed treatment.
 We are accredited by the American Academy of Sleep Medicine as a center that operates in accordance with their quality standards and guidelines.
-The Sleep Center staff members are Registered Polysomnographic Technologists, who are committed to putting our sleep center guests at ease.
+The Sleep Center staff members are Registered Polysomnographic and State Licensed Technologists, who are committed to putting our sleep center guests at ease.

 What are the facilities like?

 We offer two conveniently located sleep centers.
 In East Portland (Gateway), our four-bed facility is located within the Pulmonary Critical Care and Sleep Medicine East clinic.
 Our six-bed facility in Happy Valley is located just off I-205 and Johnson Creek Boulevard.
-Both of our state-of-the-art facilities are equipped with all the amenities of home and the quality of a four-star hotel, including private baths and flat panel TVs.
+Both of our state-of-the-art facilities are equipped with all the amenities of home and the quality of a four-star hotel, including private bathrooms and flat panel TVs with cable.

 Room at our Sleep Center at Gateway